jyg/pdc/readme.md

 * put this folder in your 'externals' folder for puredata
 * open pdc-help.pd

-Current limitations :
-- Only non signal inlets and outlets.
-Use receive~ and throw~ if you need to route signals in your subpatches.
+Accepts any number of signal and control inlets / outlets in the subpatch.